 Secret Network is a blockchain protocol that enables decentralized applications to perform encrypted computations.
 Secret contracts can take encrypted inputs and produce encrypted outputs, without exposing any data while it is in-use.

-The Secret Network solves this problem by relying on Trusted Execution Environments, which allows data to stay encrypted on the network.
-The Secret Network was built with the Cosmos SDK using Tendermint for consensus, and is governed by SCRT token holders.
+Secret Network was built with the Cosmos SDK using Tendermint for consensus, and is governed by SCRT token holders.

 Staking rewards and transfers are both currently enabled.

 Secret Network's native token, SCRT, is used to stake and to participate in on-chain governance.